spkcspider/spkcspider/README.md

 spkcspider: contains spkcspider url detection and wsgi handler

 Note: Mysql works maybe.
-Set MYSQL_HACK = True if you use mysql
+Set MYSQL_HACK = True and fix the errors manually in the db.
+Better use postgresql or sqlite.

 # API